hapax/hapax.github.io/assets/teaching.md

    R(0, t) = \frac{1}{2}C(t).
    $$

-	Show using the preceding problems that the height of the tailings pile, as a function of both time $t$ and position $x$, is
+	Show using the preceding problems that the height profile of the tailings is

    $$
    H(x, t) = \left(\frac{1}{2}B - |x|\right) \tan\alpha +